 - Next, lay the pork on a baking tray lined with baking parchment to stop the meat sticking and fast roast it for about 25 minutes in a pre-heated oven at 225°C.

-Then, you lay the pork parcels on a baking tray with a little oil to stop the meat sticking and fast roast it for about 20 to 25 minutes in a pre-heated oven at 200C.
-Once cooked, let it rest for 5 minutes.
-The inside should be soft and moist, the outside crispy, the cheese melted.
-A little sticky juice will remain in the roasting dish – don’t waste it as it tastes amazing; just pour a little over each pork and pancetta parcel once plated.
+- Once cooked, let it rest for 5 minutes.
+The inside should be soft and moist, the outside crispy, the cheese in the middle melted.
+A little sticky juice will remain in the roasting dish – don’t waste it as it tastes amazing; just pour a little over each piece of pork once plated.